tudorscanner/slate/source/includes/_flights_cheapFlightsTo.md

 ### currency

-The desired currency for the flights search results
+The desired currency for the page.
+Examples: GBP, EUR, USD

 `currency`